-Today, Wenceslas Square is a hustle and bustle of commerce.
+Today, Wenceslas Square is the hustle and bustle of commerce.
 It really comes alive after dark, when its restaurants, cinemas and nightclubs attract tourist crowds.
 The major historical sites are all within walking distance of the street and are worth walking step by step.
-At the northern end of the square you can find the Neo-Renaissance National Museum.
+At the northern end of the square, you can find the Neo-Renaissance National Museum.
 Another significant building is Koruna Palace – a covered shopping arcade with a stunning glass dome dating from 1911.

 TOP Sights of Wenceslas Square

 St Wenceslas Statue

 Wenceslas Square’s focal point is the equestrian Saint Wenceslas statue at the southern end.
 The Sculptor, Josef Myslbek, bordered the “Good King Wenceslas” and the tenth-century Bohemian Duke with four extra Bohemian patron saints – Adalbert, Prokop, Ludmila and Agnes.

 These days, this elegant Art Nouveau café and hotel is a haven for tourists.
 However, from the pavement, you should still take the time to wonder at its faded grandeur.
 The café is an enchanting example of Prague’s Art Nouveau attractions and of Wenceslas Square’s past grandeur.
 Remember to look for the colourful architecture bordering the structure – you might miss it if you do not look upwards.

 Worth the entry, if only to see the museum‘s marble stairway and the pantheon of Czech cultural figures.
 The museum exhibits natural scientific and historical collections.